Tuesday, 16 February 2016

 •Their birth dates are in a reasonably consecutive order.
 Commonly children were born one after the other, soon after marriage, with occasional gaps where a child died in infancy.
 The first five were also all born in the same location; Wortham, Suffolk and the three children with known baptism registrations were listed with the same parents.

-Also, as explained above, there may have been a seventh child named John Rivett b1804 who died as an infant.
+There may have been a seventh child (first born) named John Rivett b1804 who died as an infant.
 I have not included him in this section.

 21.1 Hannah Rivett (1806-1880)